myleifsdotter/AssetTrackingMVC/README.md

 # AssetTrackingMVC
 <strong>Education exercise to learn about MVC.</strong>

-The project is a start for an Asset Tracking Database.
+This Web App project is a start for an Asset Tracking Database.
 The aim is for a company to keep track of their assets (like laptops, phones, etc).
 The presentation is a list of all the assets, which office they belong to, their purchase price, the price in local currency based on current rates from floatrate, and with a marker for how close they are to their end of life.

 So far it is possible to